aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/portfolio-management/_index.md

 Within AWS Service Catalog a portfolio is a logical grouping of products.

-It makes sense to group products that provision similar or complimentary resources together but this may not give you the flexibility you need:
+It makes sense to group products that provision similar or complimentary resources together, but this may not give you the flexibility you need:

-- Within Service Catalog you set associations at the portfolio level so by default when you grant access to a portfolio all products can be seen.
+- Within AWS Service Catalog you set associations at the portfolio level so by default when you grant access to a portfolio all products can be seen.
-- Within Service Catalog you can share portfolios with other accounts.
-You cannot share just a single product form a portfolio.
+- Within AWS Service Catalog you can share portfolios with other accounts.
+You cannot share just a single product from a portfolio.

 ## How you can make best use of them